Frequently Asked Questions about Maryland Child Support

 Child support is a financial obligation, shared by both parents, to contribute towards the financial support a minor child until the child reaches age 18, or until the child reaches age 19, if the child is still enrolled in high school.

-In Maryland, if your combined household income (before taxes) is less than $15,000 per month, then child support is calculated pursuant to the Maryland Child Support Guidelines.
+In Maryland, if your combined household income (before taxes) is less than $30,000 per month (as of July 1, 2022), then child support is calculated pursuant to the Maryland Child Support Guidelines.
 The Maryland Child Support Guidelines take into consideration each parent's actual income, the cost of work-related child care expenses, extraordinary medical expenses, health insurance, school and transportation costs, and the amount of time a child spends in the care of each parent.

 Child support can always be modified based upon changed financial circumstances and the best interests of the child.